 In 1957, Denham Springs became a city and by 1969, the growing municipal government moved to a new government complex at 941 Government Drive.
 The Old City Hall was then taken over by the police department, who built an annex on the east side of the building for use as a driver's licensing bureau.
 Over time, the interior was altered with the addition of jail cells and partitioned rooms, and the exterior was painted different colors.
 The police department occupied the building until 1984, when they moved to a new police station.

-The commission applied and was approved for participation in the Louisiana Main Street program.
-Over the next few years, the Historic Preservation/Main Street Commission held numerous events to raise funds for the renovation of Old City Hall and raise public awareness of the need to preserve the structure.
+In March 1995, Mayor James Delaune, Sr. announced the establishment of the Denham Springs Historic Preservation Commission.
+The commission's primary duty was to preserve the city's historic buildings, with Old City Hall being one of its top priorities.
+The commission applied for and was approved for participation in the Louisiana Main Street program, and over the next few years, the Historic Preservation/Main Street Commission held numerous events to raise funds for the renovation of the Old City Hall and raise public awareness of the need to preserve the structure.